-Enabling the GqeQueries Log Package
+Enabling the GgeQueries Log Package

-Follow the steps below to enable the GgeQueries package.
+Follow the steps below to enable the GqeQueries package.

 In the Administration application, expand the Monitoring & Diagnostics menu and select Logging.
-The Log Files tab is displayed on the Logging screen.
+The Log Files tab is displayed.
 For example:

-2. Click the Edit button to open the Edit Log Packages dialog box.
+Click the Log Levels tab.
+Then click the Edit button at the top of the screen.
+The Edit Log Packages dialog box is displayed.